There’s an app for that. Except … sometimes there’s not.

 “I think it makes it a little more convenient for people,” says Nintex Business Analyst John Hernandez.
 “Typically, they’re never without their phone.
 People are pressed for time and they have their phone handy.
 They’re constantly on the go and multi-tasking.
 It’s another way for them to handle their task at any given point in their day.”

-To learn more about Nintex App Studio and how it will make it easy to build mobile apps, check out a how-to blog post on the Nintex Community by Dan Stoll, Nintex Manager of Product Marketing & Evangelism.
+Learn more about Nintex App Studio and how it will make it easy to build mobile apps.

 Click here to try Nintex free for 30-days!